 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Pregnancy After Bariatric Surgery
+Home > Be Healthy > Health Library > Pregnancy After Bariatric Surgery

 Bariatric surgery (such as gastric bypass or banding) helps people lose weight.
 It's only used for people who are obese and have not been able to lose weight with diet and exercise.